Christoph Lütge: Business ethics

-In his work on business ethics, Lütge advocates a contractarian approach termed „order ethics“.
+In his work on business ethics, Lütge advocates a contractarian approach termed "order ethics".
 This approach focuses on the institutional and order framework of a society and its economy.
 Both formal and informal order elements are analyzed in order ethics, which especially highlights the relation of competition and ethics and reaches out into thematic fields such as Corporate Social Responsibility and Diversity.

 Political philosophy

-In his work on political philosophy, „Order Ethics or Moral Surplus: What Holds a Society Together?“, Lütge takes on a fundamental problem of contemporary political philosophy and ethics.
+In his work on political philosophy, "Order Ethics or Moral Surplus: What Holds a Society Together?", Lütge takes on a fundamental problem of contemporary political philosophy and ethics.
 He questions the often implicit assumption of many contemporary political philosophers according to which a society needs its citizens to adopt some shared basic qualities, views or capabilities (here termed a moral surplus).
 Lütge examines the respective theories of, among others, Jürgen Habermas, John Rawls, David Gauthier, James M. Buchanan, and Kenneth Binmore with a focus on their respective moral surpluses.
 He finds that each moral surplus is either not necessary for the stability of societies or cannot remain stable when faced with opposing incentives.
-Binmore’s idea of empathy is the only one that is, at least partly, not confronted with this dilemma.
+Binmore's idea of empathy is the only one that is, at least partly, not confronted with this dilemma.
 Lütge provides an alternative view termed "order ethics", which weakens the necessary assumptions for modern societies and basically only relies on mutual advantages as the fundamental basis of society.

 Distinctions and awards

 In 2007, Lütge received a Heisenberg Fellowship from the German Research Foundation.
-In the past, he has been a Member of the Senate and the Advisory Council of the Bavarian School of Public Policy, as well as a Member of the Ethics Advisory Board of the European Medical Information Framework (EMIF), Member of the Advisory Board of the Centre for Governance, Leadership and Global Responsibility of Leeds Metropolitan University and Vice chairman of the audit committee of the Bavarian Construction Industry Association.
+In the past, he has been a Member of the Senate and the Advisory Council of the Bavarian School of Public Policy, as well as a Member of the Ethics Advisory Board of the European Medical Information Framework (EMIF), Member of the advisory board of the Centre for Governance, Leadership and Global Responsibility of Leeds Metropolitan University and Vice chairman of the audit committee of the Bavarian Construction Industry Association.
 Among others, Lütge has held visiting positions at the Berkman Klein Center for Internet and Society of Harvard University (2019), National Taipei University (2015) and Kyoto (2015).
-In 2016, he was appointed by Federal Minister of Transport and Digital Infrastructure Alexander Dobrindt to serve on the German government’s Ethics Commission on Autonomous Driving.
-In 2017, Lütge was elected into the Executive Committee of the International Society for Business, Ethics and Economics (ISBEE).
+In 2016, he was appointed by Federal Minister of Transport and Digital Infrastructure Alexander Dobrindt to serve on the German government's Ethics Commission on Autonomous Driving.
+In 2017, Lütge was elected into the executive committee of the International Society for Business, Ethics and Economics (ISBEE).
 From 2018 to 2020, he was Liaison Professor of the Studienstiftung des deutschen Volkes (German Academic Scholarship Foundation) and, since 2018, Member of the Scientific Board of AI4People.
 Since 2019, Lütge is appointed as External Member of the Karel Čapek Center for Values in Science and Technology (Czech Academy of Sciences, Prague).
 Since 2021, he is also a member of the Academic Committee of the Institute for AI International Governance of Tsinghua University.

+In 2022, he was ranked by Tyto as the 23rd most influential person in the German tech sector.